 - Significant operational savings while reinforcing brand reliability

-PepsiCo’s transformation reflects a broader industry shift: customer experience is no longer just a customer-facing initiative, it’s a supply chain mandate.
-By embedding intelligence deep into operations, manufacturers and distributors are turning fulfillment into a differentiator.
+PepsiCo’s transformation reflects a broader industry shift: customer experience is no longer just a customer-facing initiative; it’s a supply chain mandate.
+By embedding intelligence deep into their operations, manufacturers and distributors are transforming fulfillment into a key differentiator.

 Omnichannel integration: Providing a seamless customer journey